Bourbons of India: Orders of chivalry

+The House of Bourbon-Bhopal awards the Royal Order of Shergar and the Royal Order of Princess Isabella.
+The former is in reference to the Shergarh Fort, as the title of "Raja of Shergar" was bestowed upon Jean Philippe de Bourbon.

 Claim to the throne of France

 The current head of the Bourbon-Bhopal family is Balthazar Napoleon IV de Bourbon, a lawyer by profession.
 De Bourbon's claim of link to the Bourbons of France was endorsed by Prince Michael of Greece in his historical novel, Le Rajah Bourbon (Michel de Grèce 2007).
-The novel, described by the Los Angeles Times as "an amalgam of conjecture and research", offers a speculative biography of De Bourbon's purported ancestor Jean Philippe de Bourbon.
+The novel, described by the Los Angeles Times as "an amalgam of conjecture and research", offers a speculative biography of de Bourbon's purported ancestor Jean Philippe de Bourbon.
 According to the novel, Jean Philippe was a nephew of King Henry IV, which would technically make Balthazar Napoleon the eldest in line to the French throne.
 The author states that he completely believes in his theory, although he does not have absolute proof of it.

-In 2008, Prince Michael favoured a DNA test, "perhaps from a surviving lock of Bourbon hair", to verify De Bourbon's claim of kinship.
+In 2008, Prince Michael favoured a DNA test, "perhaps from a surviving lock of Bourbon hair", to verify de Bourbon's claim of kinship.
 De Bourbon stated that he was ready to undergo the DNA test, but that he wanted to know "if the original samples will be available for matching since there were frequent inter-marriages among European royal families."